Average Cost of a Funeral in Alabama: What Families Pay in 2026

 Burial Costs in Alabama

-Detailed breakdown of burial expenses in Alabama including cemetery plots from $3,200, caskets, vaults, headstones, and opening/closing fees.
+Detailed breakdown of burial expenses in Alabama including cemetery plots from $3,200, caskets, vaults, headstones, grave markers, and opening/closing fees; some Alabama burial guides also break out cemetery plot pricing in the roughly $500 to $3,000 range and paperwork costs such as the $15 first death certificate.
 Total burial costs in Alabama range from $12,480 to $17,600.

 See Alabama burial prices →